JUAN-CALLEJO/mgt4250spring2024/README.md

 *II.
 How does Impact Height Position Affect Ball Speed with a Driver?*

 *Impact height position can significantly affect ball speed with a driver.
 Ideally, a golfer wants to strike the ball with a slightly upward angle of attack ("hitting up" on the ball) to maximize distance with a driver.
 This is because hitting up on the ball can reduce backspin and increase launch angle, leading to a longer carry and overall distance.
-If impact height position is too low (hitting down on the ball), it can result in higher backspin, lower launch, and decreased ball speed.*
+If the impact height position is too low (hitting down on the ball), it can result in higher backspin, lower launch, and decreased ball speed.*

 *III.
 How accurate are Elon players regarding distance dispersion?
 What is the area each player has to improve?*